skiadas/NumberTheoryCourse/notes/primes_patterns.md

 Fermat was able to show the first 4 of those to be prime, but the sequence grows too fast after that.
 Later on it was shown that $F(5)$ is in fact NOT a prime number.

+Here are some open questions about Fermat numbers:

+- Is $F_n$ composite for all $n > 4$?
+- Are there infinitely many Fermat primes?
+- Are there infinitely many composite Fermat numbers?
+- Are there any Fermat numbers that are not square-free?

+Fermat primes are related to constructible regular polygons.

+> The only regular $n$-gons that can be constructed with compass and straightedge are those where $n=2^k p_1 \ldots p_t$ where all the $p_i$ are Fermat primes.
+(Gauss)

+Fermat primes also have applications to the generation of pseudo-random numbers.

 #### Dirichlet's Theorem

 Dirichlet asked a different question.
 If we look at "arithmetic" progressions, namely the sequence $an + b$ with $a$, $b$ fixed and $n$ ranging over the natural numbers, can we figure out if such a sequence can or must have infinitely many prime numbers in it?